No Bones About It: The Best Under-the-Radar Steakhouse in Each State

 Nashville

 Claim to fame: Family-owned Sperry's Belle Meade has been serving steak since 1974.
-Start with some scallops Benedict served on country ham and asparagus over Byrd's Mill stone-ground grits, then choose from aged and heavily marbled Western-beef dishes, including the bestselling 18-ounce bone-in rib-eye.
+Start with some scallops Benedict served on country ham and asparagus over Byrd's Mill stone-ground grits, then choose from aged and heavily marbled Western-beef dishes, including the popular 18-ounce bone-in rib-eye.
 Dressings, soups, and sauces are made from scratch and can be bought to go at Sperry's Mercantile behind the restaurant.

 Vince Young Steakhouse in Austin, Texas